-This information sheet was written by the Australian Rheumatology Association to help you understand the medicine that has been prescribed for you.
+This information sheet has been produced by the Australian Rheumatology Association to help you understand the medicine that has been prescribed for you.
 It includes important information about:

-- how you should take your medicine

-- what are the possible side effects

-- what tests you may have to monitor your condition to detect unwanted effects, and

-- other precautions you should take.
+- · how you should take your medicine - what are the possible side effects - what tests you may have to monitor your condition and to detect unwanted effects - other precautions you should take while taking colchicine.